cunicu/cunicu/docs/Installation.md

 # Installation

-This guide shows how to install ɯice. ɯice can be installed either from source, or from pre-built binary releases.
+This guide shows how to install cunicu. cunicu can be installed either from source, or from pre-built binary releases.

 ## From the Binary Releases

-Every release of ɯice provides binary releases for a variety of OSes.
+Every release of cunicu provides binary releases for a variety of OSes.
 These binary versions can be manually downloaded and installed.

 ## By Hand